efornara/frt/doc/Extensions.md

 driver when releasing 3D games using Godot 3.x.
 The game will run normally when running with other drivers, but will exit suggesting to switch to the vc4 driver when running with the bcm driver.

+### Exit the game when pressing Shift+Enter

+Provides a universal way to terminate the process that matches the default key configuration in RetroPie.